adeo/mozaic-design-system/src/pages/GetStarted/Developers/npmScriptTutorial/index.md

 ### A) Copy the statics :

-Let's make a script that will clean our `dist/statics/` directory and copy the static assets from the garden `nodes_module` to our project. that way, we will be sure that we always have the last version of thoses static assets in our project.
+Let's make a script that will clean our `dist/statics/` directory and copy the static assets from the mozaic `nodes_module` to our project. that way, we will be sure that we always have the last version of thoses static assets in our project.

 Add in your package.json the following script :